DigiPen-CS315/project-4-template/README.md

 - What if any code/project changes are required to add it to an existing project (replace this text)

 ## Output
-- What is logged in the event of an error or leak (replace this text)
+- What is logged in the event of an error or leak <!-- replace this text -->
-- The type output file, naming convention, etc. (replace this text)
+- The type of output file, naming convention, etc. <!-- replace this text -->

-## Additional Information
-### Areas of difficulty:

-### How many hours the project took you: